rhololkeolke/EECS-376-Alpha/docs/midterm_report/steering_node.md

 robot does not stray from its desired path.

 ## Theory of Operation ##
-describe what we want the steering node to do in more exact detail.
-Say how they interconnect and how we use the messages
 We use a number of messages to control the steering node.

 * Path segment: the path segment node passes in the current path segment we would like the steering node to follow.
 * vel_des: this message gives us the desired velocity as determined by the